The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

 So the ideal of phylogenetic invariants for $\ct$ is $I_\ct = \langle q_{0000}q_{1111}-q_{0011}q_{1100},~ q_{0101}q_{1010} - q_{0110}q_{1001} \rangle$. \end{example}

 In \cite{cummings2024invariants}, the authors show that the invariants of any level-1 phylogenetic network under a group-based model can be determined from the invariants of phylogenetic trees and sunlet networks using the toric fiber product \cite{sullivant2007toric}.
-They then give a complete description of the quadratic invariants of the model and conjecture that the ideal $I_{\cs_n}$ is generated by these quadratics.
-One key observation in this description of the invariants is that the parameterization $\varphi_n = \varphi_{\cs_n}$ of the $n$-leaf sunlet network is homogeneous in the multigrading defined by
+They then give a complete description of the quadratic invariants of the model and conjecture that the ideal $I_{\cs_n}$, where $\cs_n$ is the sunlet network on $n$ leaves, is generated by these quadratics.
+One key observation from \cite{cummings2024invariants} is that $I_{\cs_n}$ is homogeneous in the multigrading defined by

-where $g$ is treated as a $0/1$ integer vector instead of as a vector with $\zmodtwo$ entries.
+where $\mathbf{g}=(g_1,\ldots, g_n)$ is treated as a $0/1$ integer vector instead of as a vector with $\zmodtwo$ entries.
 In the next section, we will provide an alternate perspective on the ideal $I_{\cs_n}$, which lets us describe the invariants of this model using determinantal constraints.

+In \cref{sec:pfaffian}, it will be helpful for us to know the dimensions of the phylogenetic varieties of sunlet networks $\cn$ under the CFN model.
+For all group-based models on level-1 phylogenetic networks, the dimension of the phylogenetic variety is studied in \cite{gross2023dimensions}.
+We will use the following.